tsvikas/code-or-die/README.md

 STORY
 =====

-In the year 10328, the Titanus people first ventured out from thir homeworld Titanus Earth.
+In the year 10328, the Titanus people first ventured out from their homeworld Titanus Earth.
 It was the year they discovered faster-than-light travel, through the warping of subspace.
 But barely had they sent their first expedition to what they would call New Earth, did Titanian scientists make two discoveries that would change the galaxy:

-- the hyperrelay, a method of instanteous communication to any point in the galaxy
+- the hyperrelay, a method of instantaneous communication to any point in the galaxy
-- the beam motivator, a city-sized distortion generator that would allow near-instanteous transport along a tightly calibrated corridor of warped subspace
+- the beam motivator, a city-sized distortion generator that would allow near-instantaneous transport along a tightly calibrated corridor of warped subspace

 It was a time of great hope for the Titanian people.
 Dreaming of a pan-Galactic Titanian empire, the people of Titanus Earth joined together to face their destiny as a unified peoples.

 And little did they know... that the beam motivator, the tool that would enable them to grow and prosper, didn't merely warp subspace.
-With each warp, subspace would bend, it might tear, or it invert, but it would always eventually destory.
+With each warp, subspace would bend, it might tear, or it invert, but it would always eventually be destoryed.

 And little did they know... they weren't the only explorers.